 Alcohol Mood Swings, Depression, and Anxiety

 Alcohol is a depressant that affects the sensitive balance of chemicals in the brain.
-Many of these chemicals are needed to maintain good mental health, such as dopamine and serotonin.
+But we need these chemicals to remain in balance to maintain good mental health.

 Serotonin is necessary to feel happy and calm.
 Dopamine provides a sense of satisfaction designed to motivate you.
-Alcohol depresses the natural production of these essential neurotransmitters, which can lead to depression, mood swings, and anxiety.
+Both help us lead a happy, satisfactory life.